Our products

 Smoked eel fillets usually come whole, vacuum-packed.
 To serve it:

-• In large shredded pieces: For integrating into salads, pasta, or risottos.
-Shred with your hands or with two forks.
-The meat separates into natural flakes that retain texture.
+• In large flaked pieces: To integrate into salads, pasta, or risottos.
+Crumble with your hands or with two forks.
+The meat separates into natural flakes that maintain their texture.

-• In thin slices: Sliced with a knife or mandoline for carpaccios or toasts.
+• In thin slices: Cut with a knife or mandoline for carpaccios or toasts.
 Requires the piece to be very cold (cut before tempering).

 The skin

-Smoked eel has dark skin that peels off easily.
-Some leave it on because it has a more intense smoky flavor, but most prefer to remove it: it peels off effortlessly with fingers.
+Smoked eel has a dark skin that is easily removed.
+Some leave it on because it has a more intense smoky flavor, but most prefer to remove it: it peels off effortlessly with your fingers.
 It's a matter of personal taste.

 Recipe 1: Smoked eel toasts with radish and gherkin

 The classic of Northern Europe adapted to Spanish cuisine.
-A toast that can be assembled in 3 minutes and has the complexity of a high-end dish.
+A toast that comes together in 3 minutes and has the complexity of a haute cuisine dish.

 Ingredients (for 4 toasts)